plogs/jsgoti/content/posts/acknowledgment.md

 Modern humans evolved in Africa around 200,000--300,000 years ago.
 Technically, all humans are migrants.
 None are indigenous.

-However, we _can_ distinguish communities that existed autonomously, with their own social, political, and economic systems, before outsiders arrived.
+However, we _can_ distinguish communities that existed autonomously (e.g., the 574 federally recognized tribes still in existence today), with their own social, political, and economic systems, before outsiders arrived.

 Unfortunately, many of the 'land acknowledgements' given to promote